KesseNones/FetchBackendExercise/README.md

 There are a couple exceptions but those errors are very much not likely to be thrown.

-## Lack of Extreme Multi-Processing.
-At present, the program has no mutexes, meaning if a ton of requests are made at once, the database might melt slightly and return unpredictable results.
-The solution would be to just add mutexes but I haven't yet so that's what's up with that.

 ## No Receipt Storage
 The receipts are not stored in the database, since only points are ever queried.
 This can be easily changed but for now it's a practical act of saving a bit of